Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Q2pXnXO1X6c.md

 ### Transcript

-> vertical splitters and mergers this is something that i've seen a lot of people request and i don't think this is gonna happen you guys to be honest, because we don't really see the big gain in this i mean it's we won't say nothing's impossible but, yeah i don't know if that's gonna happen honestly we'll see
+> vertical splitters and mergers this is something that I've seen a lot of people request and I don't think this is gonna happen you guys to be honest, because we don't really see the big gain in this I mean it's we won't say nothing's impossible but, yeah I don't know if that's gonna happen honestly we'll see